What is Forging?

 Open die forging consists of flat dies that have no precut profiles.
 The open design allows the metal to flow freely around the section in which the die touches.
 It is useful for products that are short-run and for ingots that will require multiple shaping methods.

-Closed die forging is also known as impression die forging and employs the use of moulds that attach to anvils while a hammer forces molten metal to flow into the cavities of the die, leaving a predetermined shape to take form.
-Complex geometries often require multiple strikes or die moulds.
+Closed die forging is also known as impression die forging and employs the use of die cavities, usually part of a forging press or hammer, leaving a predetermined shape to take form.
+Complex geometries often require multiple strikes or die cavities.
 Specifications for tools can be costly for short-run projects and products; however, they can prove to be beneficial for manufacturers and those requiring ongoing production.
-It also allows malleable control over the metals better than most other methods, allowing a shape to be formed with incredible precision.
+It also allows malleable control over the metals better than most other methods, allowing a shape to be formed with high precision.

 Press forging requires compression in order to manipulate shape and size.
 The metal sits on a die while a second die is lowered, causing the metal to compress.
 The contact with the die is substantially longer than other processes of forming, but this process is beneficial as it can simultaneously deform an entire product rather than a section.
-Another benefit is the capacity to monitor and control the compression rate.
+Another benefit is the capacity to monitor and control the compression rate, thus resulting in a consistently precise product.

 Roll forging is used for increasing rods or wires in length.
 As the name suggests, the metal is placed between two cylindrical rolls and rotated with a specific application of pressure to shape the metal and roll it to the desired length.
-The main benefit of roll forging is increasing the overall grain structure and eliminate the process of flashing.
+The main benefit of roll forging is increasing the uniformity of the overall grain structure and distributing the metal where required.

-At Greg Sewell Forging, we have over 40 years’ experience working with forged metals, and our team of engineers and manufacturers are constantly working to improve and manufacture the highest quality forged products such as forged eyebolts, eyenuts, and other forged fittings.
+At Greg Sewell Forging, we have over 40 years’ experience working with forged metals, and our team of engineers and manufacturers are constantly working to improve and manufacture the highest quality forged products.
 Greg Sewell has the greatest production capacity of any steel forge plant in the southern hemisphere.